When clicking the language function, a connection with Google is established and your personal data is forwarded to Google!

 Mayor Thomas Kerkhoff (left) and Mayor Vitalijus Mitrofanovas (right) present the town twinning certificates between the City of Bocholt and the Rajon Akmene after their signing.

-The European city of Bocholt is located in the Westmünsterland region and on the lower Lower Rhine and shares the national border with the neighbouring Netherlands.
-Bocholt is twinned in France with Aurillac and Arpajon-sur-Cère (since 1972), in Great Britain with Rossendale (since 1952 - exchange of twinning certificates in 1977) and with the Belgian municipality of the same name Bocholt (since 1952 - exchange of twinning certificates in 1980).
+The European city of Bocholt is located in Westmünsterland and on the Lower Rhine and shares a border with the neighbouring Netherlands.
+Bocholt is twinned with Aurillac and Arpajon-sur-Cère in France (since 1972), with Rossendale in Great Britain (since 1952 - exchange of twinning documents in 1977) and with the Belgian municipality of the same name Bocholt (since 1952 - exchange of twinning documents in 1980).

-On 14 May 2022, the City of Europe officially twinned with Akmene in Lithuania.
-A declaration of intent of friendship with the city of Vlora in Albania was signed on the same day during the European City Festival.
+On 14 May 2022, the European city concluded an official town twinning agreement with Akmene in Lithuania.
+A declaration of intent to form a friendship with the city of Vlora in Albania was signed on the same day as part of the European City Festival.
 There has also been a friendship with the Chinese city of Wuxi since 1985, which reached the next level with the signing of a declaration of friendship in 2003.

 City celebrates European city festival